hartwigmedical/actin/algo/README.md

 Rule | When does a patient pass evaluation? | Note
 ---|---|---
-HAS_HAD_RECENT_SURGERY | Surgeries > Presence of surgery entry within 2 months, or Prior tumor treatment > any treatment with category 'surgery' and start date <= 2 months. | In case treatment with category 'surgery' is present but no date available, resolve to 'Undetermined'
+HAS_HAD_RECENT_SURGERY | Surgeries > Presence of surgery entry within 2 months, or Prior tumor treatment > any treatment with category 'surgery' and start date <= 2 months. | In case treatment with category 'surgery' is present but no date available, resolve to `UNDETERMINED`
 HAS_HAD_SURGERY_WITHIN_LAST_X_WEEKS | Surgeries > Current date minus latest surgery date <= X weeks, or Prior tumor treatment > any treatment with category 'surgery' and start date <= X weeks.
 X should be <= 8, in case nr of weeks is higher, below rule should be used | Note that X is the protocol nr of weeks.
 Therefore 2 weeks are subtracted from the latest surgery date.
-In case treatment with category 'surgery' is present but no date available, resolve to 'Fail'
+In case treatment with category 'surgery' is present but no date available, resolve to `FAIL`
 HAS_HAD_SURGERY_WITHIN_LAST_X_MONTHS | Surgeries > Current date minus latest surgery date <= X months, or Prior tumor treatment > any treatment with category 'surgery' and start date <= X months.
-X should be => 2, in case nr of months is lower, the above rule should be used | In case treatment with category 'surgery' is present but no date available, resolve to 'Undetermined'
+X should be => 2, in case nr of months is lower, the above rule should be used | In case treatment with category 'surgery' is present but no date available, resolve to `UNDETERMINED`

 ##### Rules related to lifestyle